RoryBlyth/codyOffline/README.md

 3. Paste: `ollama run codellama` (then press Enter)

 Wait a few minutes as Ollama downloads and mounts the LLM for you (it will save the model file for future use).
+While waiting, you can move on to the next step (modifying your settings for local GPT).

 ## Step 2: Modify VSC's User Settings